House of Fury

 House of Fury (精武家庭) is a 2005 Hong Kong martial arts comedy film written and directed by Stephen Fung, who also co-stars in the film, and executive produced by Jackie Chan.
 The film stars Anthony Wong, Michael Wong and Gillian Chung.
-The film was released in the Hong Kong on 24 March 2005.
+The film was released in Hong Kong on 24 March 2005.
 House of Fury features a collaboration between Anthony Wong and Michael Wong, reuniting them for the first time since 1998's Beast Cops.

 Plot

-Terry Yue Siu-bo, a single father who single-handedly raises his two children, Natalie and Nicky, to young adulthood after his wife's death.
+Terry Yue Siu-bo is a single father who single-handedly raises his two children, Natalie and Nicky, to young adulthood after his wife's death.
 Nicky works as a dolphin trainer at Ocean Park and Natalie goes to school with Ella, Nicky's girlfriend.
 Natalie's boyfriend, Jason, is a musician who does not speak Cantonese very well and, in his first scene, gives Natalie a pet pig.
-Siu-bo works as a Chinese traditional bonesetter and has kung fu skills, which he has passed on to his children, who display prowess while fighting each other in sibling disputes.
+Siu-bo works as a traditional Chinese bonesetter and has kung fu skills, which he has passed on to his children, who display prowess while fighting each other in sibling disputes.
 Siu-bo tells exaggerated stories to his children and their friends, but they do not believe him.

 Rocco, a wheelchair-using ex-CIA Agent out for revenge, kidnaps Siu-bo and demands information about a former spy whom Siu-bo knew.
 Siu-bo refuses to tell him, and Rocco threatens to harm his children if he does not give in.
 During this time, Uncle Chiu discovers Siu-bo's shop trashed and calls up Nicky to tell him of his father's disappearance.
-Finding a secret room at the back of his shop, Nicky finds out about his father's past as a G4 agent assigned to protect former spies.
+Finding a secret room at the back of his shop, Nicky finds out about his father's past as a G4 officer assigned to protect former spies.